aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 ![Structure formed by (cons (list 1 2) (list 3 4))](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/%E3%80%8A%20Structure%20and%20Interpretation%20of%20Computer%20Programs%20%28Lisp%29%20%E3%80%8B/Structure%20formed%20by%20%28cons%20%28list%201%202%29%20%28list%203%204%29%29.png)

-Another way to think of sequences whose elements are sequences is as tree.
+Another way to think of sequences whose elements are sequences is as trees.
 The elements of the sequences are the branches of the tree, and elements that are themselves sequences are subtrees.

 ![The list structure viewed as a tree](https://blog-images-1258719270.cos.ap-shanghai.myqcloud.com/%E3%80%8A%20Structure%20and%20Interpretation%20of%20Computer%20Programs%20%28Lisp%29%20%E3%80%8B/The%20list%20structure%20viewed%20as%20a%20tree.png)